cbarrett17/bitoChess/README.md

 These classes will work together to create a fully functioning one person chess game in Java.

-# Project Diagram
+# Repo Structure

 src/
-├── ChessPiece.java
+├── Piece.java
 │   ├── King.java
 │   ├── Queen.java
 │   ├── Rook.java